 A judge’s order to wear a SCRAM device is not necessarily a sentence for house arrest, although it may be joined with house arrest.
 A DUI probationer wearing a SCRAM bracelet, in most cases, is still able to attend school, attend alcohol treatment, and/or maintain employment.

 What to Do If You Are Being Faced With a DUI Charge

 The exact terms and conditions of a DUI probation sentence will be determined in each case by the court.

-If you are charged with driving under the influence in southern California, or if you are charged with violating a DUI probation on the basis of SCRAM evidence, you are going to need the advice and representation of an experienced Orange County DUI attorney.
+If you are facing a charge with driving under the influence in the southern California area, or if you are charged with violating a DUI probation on the basis of SCRAM evidence, you are going to need the advice and representation of a knowledgeable experienced Orange County DUI attorney.

 If you’re arrested for driving under the influence in California, contact a DUI attorney at once.
 Don’t presume that you’ll be convicted.
 Choose a skilled lawyer who concentrates on DUI cases and routinely represents DUI defendants.
 And choose someone you like and trust.

 WHAT HAPPENS IF YOU PLEAD GUILTY TO DUI?

 In almost every DUI case, a defendant should fight the charge aggressively.
 If you enter a guilty plea when facing a DUI in California, you’ll pay steep fines and court costs, your driver’s license will be suspended, and you could be ordered to wear a SCRAM device.